Canada takes U.S. to WTO, U.S. says case helps China

 He has also upset Canada by demanding major changes to the North American Free Trade Agreement, and by slapping punitive tariffs on Canadian softwood lumber exports, leading to a challenge at the WTO and NAFTA.

-Trade friction has also arisen over a dispute between U.S. planemaker Boeing Co (BA.N) and its Canadian rival Bombardier Inc (BBDb.TO), which faces a potential 300 percent duty on U.S. sales of its CSeries jets.
+Trade friction has also arisen over a dispute between U.S. planemaker Boeing Co and its Canadian rival Bombardier Inc, which faces a potential 300 percent duty on U.S. sales of its CSeries jets.

 Reporting by Tom Miles, additional reporting by Andrea Hopkins in Ottawa and Tim Ahmann in Washington; Editing by Alison Williams and Phil Berlowitz